ARXChrono/win-setup/README.md

 An unattended script that install setups and configures windows to my personal preference.
 This is best used on a freshly installed OS.

+This script has been updated for windows 11.

 ## 🚀 Lets go

 **Run in Windows Powershell as Administrator**